gopib4599/DevopsDemos/Kubernetes/K8s-setup.md

     chmod +x ./kubectl
     sudo mv ./kubectl /usr/local/bin/kubectl
    ```
-1. Create an IAM user with Route53, EC2, IAM and S3 full access
+1. Create an IAM user/role  with Route53, EC2, IAM and S3 full access

-1. Setup IAM programatic access to on Ubuntu server
+#### Note: If you create IAM user with programmatic  access to on Ubuntu server
    ```sh
      aws configure
     ```